addradio/specs/out/specification.md

 ### Transfer encodings

-Icecast2 supports diffrent transfer encodings for sending data to Icecast2.
+Icecast2 supports different transfer encodings for sending data to Icecast2.
 A client is free to choice any of what is supported by the server.
 An application must consider what transfer encodings are announced by the server.

 The transfer encoding is announced by the server using the `Accept-Encoding` HTTP header.